Exter-dg/CovID/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, **please first discuss the change you wish to make via the issue**, email, or any other method with the owners of this repository before making a change.

+**Also, Before you start working on a issue, claim it and wait for it to be assigned to you!!!**

 ## Pull Request Process